Last Updated on April 19, 2023 by SierraLivingConcepts

-This style originated in England in the late 19th century and is inspired by the Romantic Movement.
-It is featured by the use of natural materials like solid wood, reclaimed wood, and leather.
+This style originated in England in the late 19th century and was inspired by the Romantic Movement.
+It is featured the use of natural materials like solid wood, reclaimed wood, and leather.
 It employs natural methods like milk paint, chip carving, peeled bark, and silver or gold brushwork.
 Rustic furniture can be identified by its organic textures, muted tones, and unfinished lines.

 Vintage furniture is a term used for pieces that are at least 20 years or older and speak of the era in which they were created.
 However, the vintage look is not limited to old furniture.
 Woodworkers can recreate furniture styles belonging to another era and emit a vintage look.
 Sometimes, wood from old furniture, boats, and doors is upcycled and refurbished into new furniture that gives a vintage charm.
 Neutral colors such as beige, gray, and cream are used, and furniture pieces can be artificially weathered to give a worn-out look.

 Mission style furniture originated in the late 19th century.
 Furniture belonging to this style is characterized by straight lines in 90 degrees, rectangular shapes, and spindles.
 This furniture style is simple, very sturdy, and typically bulky.
 It features flat paneling and finishes that highlight the grain pattern.